 You must use Helm 2 with KubeGrid.
 Helm 3 contains a new chart version, which is a breaking change and is not currently supported by KubeGrid.

 Use the following command to fetch the GigaSpaces Helm charts and unpack them locally:

 You should also verify that your KubeGrid EKS cluster is active using the Amazon EKS console, and that the KubeGrid and worker nodes were created using the CloudFormation console.

 Type the following command to deploy InsightEdge in Amazon EKS:

 After installing InsightEdge, best practice is to check that the Kubernetes services have external IP addresses, verify that InsightEdge is up and running, and that you can open the Apache Zeppelin web notebook.

 Check that the Kubernetes services have external IP addresses so the pods can communicate.
 Type the following command:

 You should see output that looks similar to this:

 Copy the InsightEdge Manager IP address to a browser window and add the port number (8090).
-The Rest Manager API screen should load.
+The Ops Manager should load.

 Copy the InsightEdge Zeppelin IP address into the browser window and add the port (9090).
 The InsightEdge Apache Zeppelin web notebook should load.